-Staging A rea Manager Potential Designates Field or Plant Personnel, Contract Safety or Security Company Reports to Operations Section Chief Forms / Tools 201 Incident Briefing Form, Incident Action Plan, 211 Check-In List, 214a Individual Activity Log, Public Information Scripts Role Responsibilities The Staging Area Manager establishes the Staging Area and subsequently manages the resources within it that are positioned and awaiting tactical assignment.
+Staging Area Manager Potential Designates Field or Plant Personnel, Contract Safety or Security Company Reports to Operations Section Chief Forms / Tools 201 Incident Briefing Form, Incident Action Plan, 211 Check-In List, 214a Individual Activity Log, Public Information Scripts Role Responsibilities The Staging Area Manager establishes the Staging Area and subsequently manages the resources within it that are positioned and awaiting tactical assignment.
 On the direction of the Operations Section Chief, the Staging Area Manager organizes resources into Strike Teams and Task Forces.
 The Staging Area Manager provides briefings on the current situation and if necessary, allocated tasks to Strike Teams and Task Forces prior to deployment.
 The Staging Area Manager will work closely with other members of the Command and General Staff to ensure the tracking of information and management of resources is conducted efficiently.
-This includes: Enabling the check-in procedure on behalf Establishing the staging area.
+This includes: Enabling the check-in procedure on behalf of the Planning Section Resources Unit.
+Acting as a goods receiving station on behalf of the Logistics Section Resources Unit.
+Establishing the staging area.
 Coordinating and managing resources in the staging area.
 Providing briefings to the resources at the Staging Area covering: The current situation.
 Likely tasks to be executed.
 Safety procedures to be used.
 Organizing resources into Strike Teams and Task Forces.
 Ensuring Resources are checked into the incident.
 Ensuring resources arriving at the staging area match those that have been ordered.
-Ensuring the security at the site is maintained. of the Planning Section Resources Unit.
-Acting as a goods receiving station on behavior of the Logistics Section Resources Unit. eceiving station on behalf Providing regular updates to the Operations Section Chief on the status and availability of resources in the staging area.
+Ensuring the security at the site is maintained.
+Providing regular updates to the Operations Section Chief on the status and availability of resources in the staging area.
 See complete Role Guide for further details.
 Digital version is available at The Pipeline .
 Hard copies are available in the ICP.